 Catalyzing Thought Processes

 Convergent thinking is a method of arriving at a solution to a situation or problem, like choosing the right answer from a multiple-choice question.
-When looking at convergent thinking skills, the group of marijuana users in the study showed better results than non-users.
+When looking at convergent thinking skills, the group of marijuana users in the study mentioned above showed better results than non-users.
 While marijuana may not trigger creativity, this study supports that it could stimulate the trait.

 Could It Come Down to Happiness?